munificent/craftinginterpreters/book/functions.md

 Strings aren't callable in Lox.
 The runtime representation of a Lox string is a Java string, so when we cast that to LoxCallable, the JVM will throw a ClassCastException.
 We don't want our interpreter to vomit out some nasty Java stack trace and die.
-Instead, we need to check the type ourselves first:
+Instead, we need to check the type ourselves first.

 ^code check-is-callable (2 before, 1 after)

-We still throw an exception, but now we're throwing our own runtime exception type, one that the interpreter knows how to catch and report gracefully.
+We still throw an exception, but now we're throwing our own exception type, one that the interpreter knows to catch and report gracefully.

 ### Checking arity

 The other problem relates to the function's **arity**.
 Arity is the fancy term for the number of arguments a function or operation expects.
-Unary operators have arity one, binary operators two, etc. With functions, the arity is determined by the number of parameters it declares:
+Unary operators have arity one, binary operators two, etc. With functions, the arity is determined by the number of parameters it declares.

 ```lox
 fun add(a, b, c) {